 Ascorbic acid (vitamin C) is a water-soluble vitamin.
-It occurs as a white or slightly yellow crystal or powder with a slight acidic taste.
-It is an antiscorbutic product.
+It occurs as a white or slightly yellow crystal or powder with a acidic taste.
+It is an antiscorbutic product [1-4].
 On exposure to light, it gradually darkens.
 In the dry state, it is reasonably stable in air, but in solution it rapidly oxidizes.
 Ascorbic acid (vitamin c) is freely soluble in water; sparingly soluble in alcohol; insoluble in chloroform, in ether, and in benzene.
-The chemical name of ascorbic acid (vitamin c) is L-ascorbic acid (vitamin c).
-The empirical formula is $C{e}H{o}0{e}$, and the molecular weight is 176.13.
-The synthesis of ascorbic acid was achieved by Reichstein in 1933, followed by industrial production of ascorbic acid two years later by Roche.
-Today, vitamin C identical to that occurring in nature is produced on a very large industrial scale.
-The ultimate raw material for the production of vitamin C (ascorbic acid) is corn or wheat.
-This is converted via starch to glucose by specialist companies, and then to sorbitol.
-We produce the pure final products from sorbitol in a series of biotechnical, chemical processing and purification steps.
+The chemical name of ascorbic aci Veaseyd (vitamin c) is L-ascorbic acid (vitamin c) .
+The empirical formula is $C_6H_8O_6$, and the molecular weight is 176.13.